CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 cumulus@switch:~$ nv config apply
 ```

 The following example applies a PFC profile called `my_pfc_ports2` for egress queue 0 on swp1.
-The commands disable PFC frame receive, and set the buffer limit (in bytes) that triggers PFC frame transmission to stop to 1500, the buffer limit that triggers PFC frame transmission to start to 1000, the amount of reserved buffer space to 2000, and the cable length to 50:
+The commands disable PFC frame receive, and set the buffer limit that triggers PFC frame transmission to stop to 1500 bytes and to start to 1000 bytes.
+The commands also set the amount of reserved buffer space to 2000 bytes, and the cable length to 50 meters:

 ```
 cumulus@switch:~$ nv set qos pfc my_pfc_ports2 switch-priority 0